 What doesn't work so well - in my opinion at least - is tannin and high alcohol which can emphasise and unbalance the spice in a curry.
 So although ripe fruity reds can work - especially with meaty curries like rogan josh - you don’t really want a 15% oaky monster.

-It’s also worth bearing in mind that many Indian restaurants don’t have brilliant wine lists so it’s a question of what will work best rather than what’s ideal.
+It’s also worth bearing in mind that many Indian restaurants don’t have brilliant wine lists so it’s a question of what will pair best rather than what’s ideal.
 Here are 5 good all-rounders that I think do the job.

 A fruity rosé

-Certainly with chicken, fish and vegetable curries, if not with very meaty ones or ones with a powerful tomato sauce.
+Off-dry riesling will certainly work with chicken, fish and vegetable curries, if not with very meaty ones or ones with a powerful tomato sauce.
 German, Austrian, Australian and New Zealand rieslings would all do the trick.